mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 ### Online and Offline Copy
 In glorious contrast, whether you sell with a website, social media, **direct mail** (my personal favorite), magazine ads, or newspaper ads--or anything else--I will walk alongside you in the crafting of an ad-copy masterpiece.

+As you can see right here in this letter, I've set a major LIMITATION on myself.
+You don't see any fancy graphics.
+You don't see any fancy images.
+You don't see any fancy font.
+All you're looking at is black courier typeface on a white background.
+Because of this "limitation," I have FORCED myself to "dig deep" to bring forth fast-moving, desire-triggering copywriting.
+Limitations force my IMAGINATION to work overtime!

 ### No Sales Letter yet?
 If you don't have a sales letter written up yet, no worries.
 I'll take a turn at it myself -- and inexpensively test the living daylights out of your new letter with real prospects before it goes out into the wild.